openwisp/openwisp-utils/README.rst

 Adding a menu group
 ~~~~~~~~~~~~~~~~~~~

-If you want to add a nested menu group then you can use following syntax.
+To add a nested menu group of links the following syntax can be used.
 It creates a dropdown in the menu.

 **Syntax:**